 At copy editing stage, we also check for accurate external references and internal references.
 We check the front matter has copyright, publisher info, and library cataloguing data.
 We make a check of captions, footnotes, consistent referencing, and that tables show all text and are uniform.
 In the end matter, we might check the glossary, whereas in development stage we suggest that a glossary is needed.

 I belong to the national body, IPEd (The Institute of Professional Editors), to help me keep pace with the profession of editing.
-Two of my esteemed Brisbane editor peers are also members, as is my business coach, Dr John Cokley (PhD, MBA).
+Two of my esteemed Brisbane editor peers are also members.

 Brisbane editors are not inferior to Sydney editors, far from it, however, more of us have affordable homes!
 Both copywriting and editing rates might be a little cheaper in Brisbane or greater Queensland than in Sydney, NSW.